O-Parfrey/borderlands-collection-app/README.md

 ## How to Run
 - Compile and run `BorderlandsCollectorApp.java`
 - Follow the console menu prompts
-- Needs bl4CSV in src to run.
+- Requires `bl4CSV.csv` to be present in the same directory